 Abigail Caselli ’17

-Psychology major Abigail Caselli earned her master's degree in social psychology at Syracuse University.
+Psychology major Abigail Caselli is an assistant professor of psychology at Western New England University.
+She earned her doctorate in social psychology at Syracuse University.
 “Being involved in undergraduate research was the best decision I made at Eastern.
 I presented at research conferences and developed a resume that helped me get accepted into graduate school.”

 Psychology